Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Hurricanes vs. Devils NHL Playoffs Second Round Game 2: Odds, total, moneyline and other Vegas lines

-The Carolina Hurricanes and New Jersey Devils take the ice in Game 2 of the NHL Playoffs Second Round on Friday, May 5, beginning at 8:00 PM ET on TNT, SportsNet, and TVAS.
+On Friday the New Jersey Devils take the road to play the Carolina Hurricanes in Game 2 of the NHL Playoffs Second Round, starting at 8:00 PM ET on TNT, SportsNet, and TVAS.
 The Hurricanes hold a 1-0 lead in the series.
-The Devils have -105 odds on the moneyline against the favorite Hurricanes (-115).
+The Hurricanes are the favorite, with -115 odds on the moneyline, in this matchup against the Devils, who have -105 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!